Questions to Ask When Refinancing Your Mortgage

 What Is the Estimated Monthly Payment?

 You want to ensure that you can afford the monthly payment you are committing to.
 If you’re refinancing at a lower rate for the same term, you should see a lower monthly payment.
-But if you shorten the term or increase your rate, the monthly payment will increase.
+However, the monthly payment will increase if you shorten the term or increase your rate.

 With cash-out refinances, you generally pay a higher monthly payment, but many factors impact this.
-For example, if your home has appreciated significantly and you now have a great deal of equity, you might no longer owe private mortgage insurance (PMI), which can save you a hundred dollars or more per month.
+For example, if your home has appreciated significantly and you now have a great deal of equity, you might no longer owe PMI, saving you a hundred dollars or more monthly.

-Asking for an estimated monthly payment early in the process can help you decide whether to move forward with the loan or if your current mortgage is a better fit for your needs.
+Asking for an estimated monthly payment early in the process can help you decide whether to proceed with the loan or whether your current mortgage better fits your needs.

 Will I Need a New Home Appraisal?

-A home appraisal will cost you approximately $500-$600 depending on your area and your lender.
-This can increase the total cost of your loan and the timeline for when your loan will start paying off.
+A home appraisal will cost approximately $500-$600, depending on your area and lender.
+This can increase the total cost of your loan and the timeline for when it will start paying off.

 Ask your lender whether an appraisal is required based on your refinance preferences.
 If you’ll be leaving large sums of equity in your home, it’s less likely that your home will need an appraisal since the lender will know that your home is worth far more than the loan you’re taking out.
 But if your goal is a cash-out refinance, you’re more likely to need an appraisal so the lender ensures they are covered in case you default.